Kieirra/tdd_cleancode/README.md

 # tdd_cleancode
-Minimalist environment with 3 simples katas to learn Test Driven Development philosophy
+Minimalist environment with some katas to learn Test Driven Development philosophy with Javascript ESNext